-The exhibition showcases several major bodies of work from Oldenburg’s formative years.
+The exhibition presents several major bodies of work from Oldenburg’s formative years.
 A section he designated The Street features a graffiti-inspired installation focused on the underbelly of urban life; works from The Store include his celebrated sculptures of food and everyday goods.
 Film footage from various Happenings, which combined performance with many of these sculptural objects, costumes, and props, brings audiences into the action of the moment.
 An area entitled The Home is devoted to sculptures of large-scale domestic objects created in “soft,” “hard,” and other versions.
-The Monument shows the development of the artist’s huge public sculptures in drawings and collages from the mid-’60s.
+The Monument shows the development of huge public sculptures in drawings and collages from the mid-’60s.

 Throughout the galleries, sketches, snapshots, home movies, and slide projections give insight into the mind, heart, and creative process of an artist known for his humorous and profound depictions of the everyday.

 A major catalogue accompanies the exhibition, available in the Walker Shop and online.